Frequently Asked Questions

 We do not have an open submission process for workshops and symposia this year given the limited amount of programming we are able to support.
 We welcome suggestions on workshops, panels and symposia, as well as keynote speakers.
 Please offer suggestions using this form.

-We have decided to continue CLS as an online event for the foreseeable future given concerns about covid and the climate crisis, as well as to keep the event accessible.
+We have decided to continue CLS as an online event for the foreseeable future given concerns about COVID and the climate crisis, as well as to keep the event accessible.
 We will be considering hybrid formats in the future.
 Our first online year in 2021 saw the largest number of participants we have ever had for CLS, with a large growth in non-U.S. participants, and a higher proportion of students.
 We learned a lot from the event last year, and have made many changes for 2022 based on these learnings.
 We will be running the event in a more compressed timeframe to help focus attention.
 We will also be limiting the number of panel-type presentations in favor of topical networking meetups.
-The online platform we used in 2022, Clowdr, has been rebranded as Midspace, and has evolved significantly since summer 2021.
-For 2022, Midspace will include a range of usability enhancements and features which we believe will improve the online event experience.
+We are now hosting CLS on the online platform Whova.